-Spanish is fairly normal until Robby keeps asking Sr Chavez what all these slang words meant, like puta, hota and culo.
+Spanish is fairly normal until Robby keeps asking Sr Chavez what all these slang words mean, like puta, hota and culo.
 The teacher is patient with him at first, but finally figures out he was being disrespected.
-He threatens to send Robby to Spanish I if he doesn’t want to learn real Spanish, not the trash words he has picked up in Little Havana.
+He threatens to send Robby to Spanish I if he does not want to learn real Spanish, not the trash words he has picked up in Little Havana.
 I explain in my best Spanish that Roberto es un pendeyo.
-He laughs but warns us if we kept making a mockery of his class, we’ll be real pendeyos.
+He laughs but warns us if we keep making a mockery of his class, we will be real pendeyos.
 Robby’s high from English class is being ground to bits.
 Algebra is okay as again all we do are worksheets.
 I make him copy my work so it will be in his handwriting.
 It reminds him of the note Jace wrote to John.

 “Who wrote it?”

 “Interesting.
 Maybe that’s why you love English so much.
 You’re a verbal thinker.”

 “Should I be able to visualize memories like that writing?”